 Can I play PA Lottery Powerball on mobile?

 I have a problem with a game, what do I do?

-Call one of their offices, or contact them via email, both available on the official website.
+Call one of the any US Online Lottery offices, or contact them via email, both available on the official website.

 What are other PA Lottery games?